microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### Overview

-FHIR specifies a set of parameters for aggregating search results.
+FHIR specifies a set of parameters for organizing and aggregating search results.
 Below are several examples.

 |Parameter| Purpose|
 ----------|--------------------------------------------------------------------------------------------------------------------
 |`_elements`| For limiting the information returned to a list of Elements.
 For example, `_elements=identifier,birthdate,language` for the `Patient` Resource.
-|`_summary`| For returning pre-selected Elements when querying a Resource.
+|`_summary`| For returning pre-selected Elements within a Resource type.
 For example, searching with the `_summary=true` parameter causes the server to only return Elements marked with `ElementDefinition.isSummary` in their [base definition](http://www.hl7.org/fhir/elementdefinition.html).
 |`_total` | For returning the number of Resource instances that match the given search criteria.
 For example, `_total=accurate` returns the exact number of Resource instances found.
-|`_sort`  | For setting the sorting hierarchy of search parameter results.
+|`_sort`  | For setting the sorting hierarchy of results according to a comma-separated list of search parameters.
 For example, `_sort=status,date,category`.

 ### Exercise Task